-Director Duties carried out on management or supervisory bodies Chairman of the Board of Directors of REN - Rede Eléctrica Nacional, S.A.
-Chairman of the Board of Directors of REN - Gasodutos, S.A.
+Director Duties carried out on management or supervisory bodies Chairman of the Board of Directors of REN Rede Eléctrica Nacional, S.A.
+Chairman of the Board of Directors of REN Gasodutos, S.A.
 Chairman of the Board of Directors of REN Atlântico - Terminal de GNL, S.A.
-Rodrigo Costa Chairman of the Board of Directors of REN - Armazenagem, S.A.
+Chairman of the Board of Directors of REN Armazenagem, S.A.
 Chairman of the Board of Directors of REN Serviços, S.A.
 Chairman of the Board of Directors of REN PRO, S.A.
-Chairman of the Board of Directors of ENONDAS, Energia das Ondas, S.A.
+Rodrigo Costa Chairman of the Board of Directors of ENONDAS, Energia das Ondas, S.A.
 Chairman of the Board of Directors of REN Gás, S.A.
-Chairman of the Board of Directors of RENTELECOM - Comunicações, S.A.
-Chairman of the Board of Directors of Aerio Chile, Spa Chairman of the Board of Directors of Apolo Chile, Spa Chairman of the Board of Directors of Empresa de Transmisión Eléctrica Transemel S.A.

-Director Duties carried out on management or supervisory bodies Member of the Board of Directors of REN - Rede Eléctrica Nacional, S.A.
-Member of the Board of Directors of REN - Gasodutos, S.A.
+Chairman of the Board of Directors of REN RENTELECOM - Comunicações, S.A.
+Chairman of the Board of Directors of Aerio Chile, Spa Chairman of the Board of Directors of Apolo Chile, Spa Chairman of the Board of Directors of Empresa of Transmisión Eléctrica Transemel, S.A.
+Member of the Board of Directors of REN Rede Eléctrica Nacional, S.A.
+Member of the Board of Directors of REN Gasodutos, S.A.
 Member of the Board of Directors of REN Atlântico - Terminal de GNL, S.A.
-Member of the Board of Directors of REN - Armazenagem, S.A.
+Member of the Board of Directors of REN Armazenagem, S.A.
 Member of the Board of Directors of REN Serviços, S.A.
 Member of the Board of Directors of REN PRO, S.A.
 Member of the Board of Directors of RENTELECOM - Comunicações, S.A.
-João Faria Conceição Member of the Board of Directors of ENONDAS, Energia das Ondas, S.A.
-Member of the Board of Directors of REN Gás, S.A.
-Member of the Board of Directors of Centro de Investigação em Energia REN - State Grid, S.A.
-Non-executive Member of the Board of Directors of Hidroeléctrica de Cahora Bassa Member of the Board of Directors of Aerio Chile, Spa Chairman of the Board of Directors of Electrogas, S.A.
-Member of the Board of Directors of Apolo Chile, Spa Member of the Board of Directors of Empresa de Transmisión Eléctrica Transemel S.A.
+Member of the Board of Directors of ENONDAS, Energia das Ondas, S.A.
+João Faria Conceição Member of the Board of Directors of REN Gás, S.A.
+Member of the Board of Directors of the Centro de Investigação em Energia REN - State Grid, S.A Non-executive Member of the Board of Directors of Hidroeléctrica de Cahora Bassa Member of the Board of Directors of Aerio Chile, Spa Chairman of the Board of Directors of Electrogas, S.A.
+Member of the Board of Directors of Apolo Chile, Spa Member of the Board of Directors of Empresa of Transmisión Eléctrica Transemel, S.A.
 Member of the Board of Directors of REN - Rede Eléctrica Nacional, S.A.
-Member of the Board of Directors of REN - Gasodutos, S.A.
-Member of the Board of Directors of REN Atlântico - Terminal de GNL, S.A.
-Member of the Board of Directors of REN - Armazenagem, S.A.
+Member of the Board of Directors of REN Gasodutos, S.A Member of the Board of Directors of REN Atlântico - Terminal de GNL, S.A.
+Member of the Board of Directors of REN Armazenagem, S.A.
 Member of the Board of Directors of REN Serviços, S.A.
 Member of the Board of Directors of REN PRO, S.A.
-Concolo Morois Sooros Member of the Board of Directors of ENONDAS, Energia das Ondas, S.A.
-Gonçalo Morais Soares Member of the Board of Directors of REN Gás, S.A.
-Chairman of the Board of Directors of REN Finance B.V.
-Member of the Board of Directors of RENTELECOM - Comunicações, S.A.
+Gonçalo Morais Member of the Board of Directors of ENONDAS, Energia das Ondas, S.A.
+Soares Member of the Board of Directors of REN Gás, S.A.
+Chairman of the Board of Directors of REN Finance BV Member of the Board of Directors of RENTELECOM - Comunicações, S.A.
 Member of the Board of Directors of Aerio Chile, Spa Member of the Board of Directors of Electrogas, S.A.
-Member of the Board of Directors of Apolo Chile, Spa Member of the Board of Directors of Empresa de Transmisión Eléctrica Transemel S.A.
+Member of the Board of Directors of Apolo Chile, Spa Member of the Board of Directors of Empresa of Transmisión Eléctrica Transemel, S.A.